When it comes time to start setting up your home gym, an essential piece of equipment is going to be the curl bar, also known as barbell.

 First of all, you have to know what kinds of exercises you plan to do with your curl bar since not all bars are suitable for all exercises.

-Secondly, take into the quality of the bar.
+Secondly, take into account the quality of the bar.
 If you aren’t worried about the appearance of the bar itself or how well the finish holds up, you can easily purchase one that’s less expensive that will still get the job done.
 Also, consider what kinds of weights you plan to put on your bar.
 Some of them hold the standard 1-inch plates while others carry a 2-inch Olympic plate.